-In this article, we will explore the natural origins and industrial synthesis of salicylic acid , its physicochemical and biological properties , as well as its industrial applications and analytical methods to ensure its compliance.
+In this article, we will explore the natural origins and industrial synthesis of salicylic acid , its physicochemical and biological properties , as well as its industrial applications and analytical methods to ensure its conformity.

 Table of Contents